This page was last updated in 2022.

 You are eligible for medical benefits with both, but the premiums are much lower (or even free) if you are Active Duty.

 You typically have a higher chance of deployment if you are Active Duty.
 Also, the chance of being deployed overseas is higher.
 With the Reserves, deployment is generally more limited and often the assignment is stateside.
 Stateside deployments are usually completed at a military hospital, where you are often filling in for another CRNA who has been deployed overseas.

-Deployment for both Active Duty and Reserves
+Deployment for both Army Reserves Vs. Active Duty

 In general, the deployments are not quite as frequent or lengthy for medical providers.
 Deployments are 90 days boots on the ground (BOG), which is from post-training to back home.
 Deployments for CRNAs are usually hospital bases, as opposed to combat areas.
 A common hospital base overseas is Landstuhl in Germany.

 There are FSTs (forward surgical team) which do operate in combat areas; however these are usually deployed on a volunteer basis.
 CRNA deployments also include humanitarian and medical missions.
 These can also be volunteered for, although it is not a guarantee you will get to go if a lot of people volunteer.
 There is typically a 1 year space in between deployments, unless you volunteer.